jupyter-book/jupyter-book/docs/content/execute.md

   timeout: 100
 ```

-This global value can also be overridden per notebook by adding this to you notebooks metadata:
+This global value can also be overridden per notebook by adding this to your notebooks metadata:

 ```json
 {